hackclub/hackclub/workshops/Dialogflow-chatbot/README.md

 So, at last click on the `SAVE` button.

-Hooray! you created you successfully first intent.
+Hooray!
+You created you successfully first intent.

 To create second intent, click on the `+` icon in the `Intents` tab on the left menu.